Sport. Health. Nutrition. Gym. For style

 • Excessive consumption of alcohol, stimulants, smoking.
 A stroke at the age of 30 in every 10th case occurs due to the abuse of alcohol, drugs and tobacco products.

 • Obesity.
-It increases the load on the blood vessels and the human heart, triggering a chain of neurochemical reactions that lead to a stroke.
+It increases the load on a person’s blood vessels and heart, triggering a chain of neurochemical reactions leading to a stroke.

 There are a number of factors, exclusively female, that are the main reasons for the gender gap in relation to this condition.
 These include:

-• early puberty (menarche) up to 10 years;
+• early puberty (menarche) before 10 years of age;

-• early onset of menopause (up to 45 years);
+• early onset of menopause (before 45 years);

 • low level the hormone dehydroepiandrosterone (DHEA);